 With over 3.5 billion online users, having a website is an absolute must for any organization looking to stay competitive and grow its community.
-In order to build trust and brand awareness, your community need to be able to find you online.
-But it’s not as simple as setting up a website and walking away; a successful website requires a significant amount of time and resources to keep them performing well.
-They need updates, tweaks, and occasionally they need total makeovers and a website rebuild.
+In order to build trust and brand awareness, your community needs to be able to locate you online.
+But it is not as simple as setting up a website and walking away.
+A successful website requires a significant amount of time and resources to keep it performing well.
+A website requires maintenance – it needs regular updates, tweaks, and occasional total makeovers and website rebuilds.

-These can be difficult to keep up with, so if you’re not sure whether it’s time to rebuild your site, here are some tips to help get you on the right track:
+Website maintenance can be difficult to keep up with, so when you’re not sure whether to rebuild your site or not, here are some tips to help you get on the right track:

-To avoid a high bounce rate, it’s a high priority that your website match the overall style and feel of your brand.
-For example, a site for a day spa should invoke a calm, restorative feeling to its audience, not use loud colors and flashy graphics that remind them of a dance club.
+To avoid a high bounce rate, it is a high priority that your website match the overall style and feel of your brand.
+For example, a website of a day spa should invoke a calm, restorative feeling to its audience, the website must not be composed of loud colors and flashy graphics which may remind the viewers of a dance club.
 This would lead to confusion and send the average person on to the next site.

-Your content should also be used to convey what your company is all about.
+Your content should also convey what your company is all about.

-- Focus on relevant, concise information in an easy-to-digest format, like a bulleted list or an infographic.
+- Focus on relevant and concise information in an easy-to-digest format, like a bulleted list or an infographic.

 - Headlines and taglines are great ways to give readers just enough information to make them want to keep reading.

 - An About Us page is the perfect place to let people know who you are and what you do.

 If your website isn’t following these guidelines, it is time for an overhaul.